ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 bandwidths, delays, and queue depths.
 Of course, the set of parameters representative of the public internet will change over time.

-These criteria are meant to capture a statistically dominant set of internet conditions.
-In the case that the algorithm has been tested at internet scale, the results from that deployment are often useful for answering these questions.
+These criteria are intended to capture a statistically dominant set of Internet conditions.
+In the case that a proposed algorithm has been tested at Internet scale, the results from that deployment are often useful for answering these questions.

+## Tunnel Behavior

+When a proposal relies on explicit signals from the path, proposals MUST consider the effect of traffic passing through a tunnel, where routers may not be aware of the flow.

+## Paths with Tail-drop Queues

+The performance of a congestion control algorithm is affected by the queue discipline applied at the bottleneck link.
+The drop-tail queue discipline (using a FIFO buffer) MUST be evaluated.
+See {{aqm}} for evaluation of other queue disciplines.

-## Wired Networks
+## Wired Paths

-Wired networks are characterized by extremely low rates of packet loss except for those due to queue drops.
+Wired networks are usually characterized by extremely low rates of packet loss except for those due to queue drops.
 They tend to have stable aggregate bandwidth, usually higher than other types of links, and low non-queueing delay.
 Because the properties are relatively simple, wired links are typically used as a "baseline" case even if they are not always the bottleneck link in the modern Internet.

-## Wireless networks
+## Wireless Paths

 While the early Internet was dominated by wired links, the properties of wireless links have become extremely important to Internet performance.
-In particular, congestion controllers should be evaluated in situations where some packet losses are due to radio effects, rather than router queue drops; the link capacity varies over time due to changing link conditions;
+In particular, a proposal should be evaluated in situations where some packet losses are due to radio effects, rather than router queue drops; the link capacity varies over time due to changing link conditions;
 and media access delays and link-layer retransmission lead to increased jitter in round-trip times.
 See {{?RFC3819}} and Section 16 of {{Tools}} for further discussion of wireless properties.

-## Tail-drop queues

-Congestion control performance is affected by the queue discipline applied at the bottleneck link.
-The default queue discipline that MUST be evaluated is drop-tail, (using a FIFO buffer).
-See {{aqm}} for evaluation of other queue disciplines.

 # Special Cases {#special-cases}